About the CEC Student Film Fest

 2021

-Elementary School: Elaine Newman, The Climate Cost of Clothing” – Watch
+Elementary School: Elaina Newman, The Climate Cost of Clothing” – Watch

 Middle School: Kayla Ling, “We Have a Climate Crisis – Who’s to Blame? – Watch